Do I need to Prove Fault after a Car Accident ?

 If the accident resulted in a death, and the family of the deceased individual wishes to file a wrongful death claim against the at-fault driver, the statute of limitations is two years after the date of death.

-The Law Offices of Joel J. Kofsky are ready to assist you.
+Philly Injury Law are ready to assist you.
 Don’t hesitate to contact our law firm at (215) 735-4800 to schedule your free initial consultation.